SCENE 01 / THERMAL IMAGING

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Dutch wildlife—detecting grey seals hauled out on Wadden Islands sandbanks, locating spoonbills and other waders in wetland reserves, tracking semi-wild Konik horses in Oostvaardersplassen, and finding red foxes in the dunes during nocturnal hunts.
+Here is the breakdown.
+Yes, thermal imaging is great for Dutch wildlife—detecting grey seals hauled out on Wadden Islands sandbanks, locating spoonbills and other waders in wetland reserves, tracking semi-wild Konik horses in Oostvaardersplassen, and finding red foxes in the dunes during nocturnal hunts.

 Is thermal footage useful for documentaries?